pratyush770/Sem4Project/README.md

 # Sem4Project
-This is a website named Self Help (Mental Health) done using Html, Css and Javascript
+This is a frontend website named Self Help (Mental Health) made using Html, Css and Javascript